sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 # never try to create a migration file yourself through the file system! it's really hard to get the name right!

 # -- EITHER WAY --
-### whether we're creating a new model or updating an existing one, we can manually edit our models and migrations in sublime
+### whether we're creating a new model or updating an existing one, we can manually edit our models and migrations in our text editor.
-# update associations in model --> this affects model interface
+# update associations in model files --> this affects model interface
 # update foreign keys in migrations --> this affects database tables

 # generate schema for database tables